Physical urticaria: Treatment

 Antihistamine agents are the typically prescribed drug for the treatment of physical urticaria.
 They block the effect of histamine, a compound produced by the body which forms a part of the local immune response consequently causing inflammation.
-Some research has suggested that the use antihistamines and antagonist in synergy are better for the treatment of physical urticarias.
+Some research has suggested that the use of antihistamines and antagonists in synergy are better for the treatment of physical urticarias.

 The cascade of events that link the autoantibody-antigen reaction with the production and release of histamine is not well characterized.
 Therefore, the focus of treatment for physical urticaria has been on characterizing the effectiveness of antihistamines rather than analysis of receptor binding or the pathomechanisms.